 - Click “Initialize” to create the repository

-3. Create the folder structure for your pipeline: Create a scripts
+3. Create the folder structure for your pipeline: Create a scripts folder:

 - Click “New” → “Folder”